kushalkolar/MESmerize/source/user_guides/viewer/overview.rst

 Projections
 ^^^^^^^^^^^

 View Mean, Max, and Standard Deviation projections of the current image sequence in the work environment.
+If the data are 3D, the projection is of the current plane.

 Modules
 -------